chrispsheehan/terragrunt-deploy/README.md

 Creates:
   - OIDC role for ci deployment to aws resources
   - Github environment containing required environment variables
+    - **note** the environment controls which branches are allowed to deploy

 ```sh
 just init prod